We have 8 branches around the country which cover all of NZ. Please click on your nearest branch on the side tab to find your local drop off points.

 As I became increasingly aware of the terrible problems occurring in some of our Northland communities and the poor unfortunate children caught up in these circumstances through no fault of their own I knew I wanted to help.
 I was drawn to the wonderful work Foster Hope does and the fact that it exists on minimal overheads I knew it was something I really wanted to persue.
 As Paul Spear Shane said “as one person I cannot change the world, but I can change the world of one person”.

 I have a passion for working with young people and their families, particularly those challenged by disability or difficult circumstances, and I work in the disability field in Auckland.
-I have been a supporter of Foster Hope since its’ inception and currently I am the Auckland Transition co-ordinator and Board Secretary.
+I have been a supporter of Foster Hope since its’ inception and currently I am the Auckland Transition co-ordinator.

-I joined Foster Hope in January 2016 as a Consultant after reading about Foster Hope on a Facebook post and got in touch offering to help.
+I joined Foster Hope in January 2016 after reading about Foster Hope on a Facebook post and got in touch offering to help.
+In 2017 I took on the role of board secretary.

 I am highly entrepreneurial with a background in corporate finance, commercial law and business development.
 I currently own and operate an outdoor heaters manufacture and rental business and am a shareholder of and growth and finance consultant to two small businesses.
 I have charitable organisation governance experience on the National Executive of the Prostate Cancer Foundation of New Zealand in 2009-2010.